-The RJP planning investigations have generally considered that Alternate Waste Treatment Solutions (AWTS) may be located somewhere in the precinct.
+The RJP planning investigations have generally considered that energy from waste/alternate waste treatment solutions (EfW/AWTS) may be located somewhere in the precinct.

-At this time, a specific site has not been identified for AWTS.
-Any future proposal for an AWTS facility will be subject to a separate full development assessment process under the existing planning framework.
+At this time, a specific site has not been identified for EfW/AWTS.
+Any future proposal for an EfW/AWTS facility will be subject to a separate full development assessment process under the existing planning framework.
 This would include detailed community consultation and input from other Government Agencies such as NSW EPA.